-Contrary to the deep regret and discomfort that usually follows a long night of hard, substance-fueled partying, the comedown of a mushroom trip is always a mellow, introspective, and life-affirming experience.
+Contrary to the deep regret and discomfort that usually follows a long night of hard, substance-fueled partying, the comedown of a magic mushroom trip is always a mellow, introspective, and life-affirming experience.

-To me, going on a mushroom trip feels like losing my mind.
+To me, going on a magic mushroom trip feels like losing my mind.
 I forget a lot of things that I usually take for granted— simple things, basic concepts.
 Once, I forgot the concept of gender during a trip.
 Another time I forgot the concept of purchasing.
 I once forgot so much that I figured the only thing I knew how to do was give a smile.
 So, for the next hour or so, I just smiled at everyone until they returned one.